Mercer Advisors Logo

 • If you’re married, federal law entitles surviving spouses to about one-third of the deceased spouse’s estate, depending on where they reside.
 So, if you have assets that you want to preserve for other beneficiaries, you should revisit your estate plan to make sure these assets are carved out.

 • Also, it’s likely that you both have retirement accounts, like a 401(k) or an individual retirement account (IRA).
-Make sure you check and update your beneficiary form to ensure that your spouse is the designated beneficiary.
+Make sure you check and update your beneficiaries to ensure that your spouse is the designated beneficiary.

 If you are unmarried: